 The PBS American Masters series Unladylike2020 introduces viewers to some remarkable women throughout history in easy-to-follow, visually arresting short videos.
 Learn all about women like labor reformer Grace Abbott and the first Black female pilot Bessie Coleman.

 Support teachers by buying their lesson plans

-While the site Teachers Pay Teachers is, as the name says, for other teachers, we’re all teachers now.
+While the site Teachers Pay Teachers is — as the name says — for other teachers, we all have plenty of experience as teachers now after all that pandemic schooling, right?
 There are a number of lesson plans, worksheets, projects, and more interactive assignments you can download from the experts for a small fee.

 Take a class together

-Well, technically the women’s history-focused classes available on online class forums like Outschool and Kidpass are usually meant for kids, but we won’t tell on you for sitting in on them outside of the Zoom camera’s view.
+Technically the women’s history-focused classes available on online class forums like Outschool are usually meant for kids, but we won’t tell on you for sitting in on them outside of the Zoom camera’s view.
 Because honestly, we want to learn all about famous women in medicine, or how to paint like Frida Kahlo, as much as our kids do.

 Listen to stories about incredible women

 Our kids will probably never admit that they’re tired of screens, but when you let them listen to fascinating audiobooks and podcasts, they never complain.
-Download a few great bios straight from Amazon, or if your kids have become audiobook addicts, look into subscribing to Pinna, where there’s some fascinating biographies about women now and all year long.
+Download a few great bios straight from Amazon , where there’s some fascinating biographies about women now and all year long.

 Add these books starring girls of color to your kids’ shelves.